NBA Christmas games: Teams and players

-The Knicks have played more Christmas Day games than any other team, with 57 total.
-They are 25–32 on the holiday.
-Their most recent Yuletide appearance came in when they defeated the San Antonio Spurs, 117–114, at Madison Square Garden.
+The Knicks have played more Christmas Day games than any other team, with 58 total.
+They are 26-32 on the holiday.
+Their most recent Yuletide appearance came in when they defeated the Cleveland Cavaliers, 126-124, at Madison Square Garden.
 The Knicks have a checkered history on the 25th.
-Their 25 wins are tied with the Lakers for the most by a team on Christmas Day, while their 32 losses are the most.
+Their 26 wins are the most by a team on Christmas Day, but their 32 losses are also the most.